hkgnp/halal-eateries-api/README.md

 # hal-eateries-api

+Academic Disclaimer: This API was created for academic purposes, and **should only be used** for academic purposes.

+## **It should never be used for any monetization purposes.**

+If there are objections from MUIS or any related Government agencies, please contact me directly and I can take down this API.

 This API is a list of all the Halal eateries in Singapore, taken from the MUIS website.
 Please note that this is a snapshot taken on 22/2/2021.

 Note: